svt/bridge/README.md

 ## Features

-- [ ] Real-time sync for multiple operators
+- [ ] HTTP Web interface for remote use
 - [ ] A fully customizable grid layout
 - [ ] Variables
 - [ ] Item references